-- See its heritage expressed by the descendants of that great Andean society.
+- See the heritage of the ancient Incan Empire expressed by the descendants of that great Andean society.

 - Fly over the snow-capped Andes mountains.